 We adhere strictly to the Solicitors' Introduction and Referral Code.
 Panel members are chosen on the basis of their extensive experience of this complex field of the law and because they do not charge their clients fees but offer free advice and recover all of their costs from the defendants in the legal cases they take up.

-These firms make an annual donation to Asbestos Support Central England to support our work but they are completely independent of both Asbestos Support Central England and the West Midlands Hazards Trust and will always act only in the best interests of their clients.
+These firms make an annual donation to Asbestos Support Central England to support our work but they are completely independent of Asbestos Support Central England and will always act only in the best interests of their clients.

-Their donations to us are made to ensure that people living in the West Midlands region can count on the widest possible range of expert information, advice and guidance.
+Their donations to us are made to ensure that people living in the West Midlands region and central England can count on the widest possible range of expert information, advice and guidance.